 Injuries that take place on the job often result in workers’ compensation benefits.
 If you’re receiving workers’ comp benefits after a work injury, it’s possible for a lien to be placed on these benefits.
 This usually happens when your state’s workers’ comp fund has paid for your medical expenses and you then win a personal injury settlement.

-There can be a major difference in workers’ comp laws between states, so you should always consult a personal injury lawyer if a workers’ comp lien has been filed against your settlement.
+There can be a major difference in workers’ comp laws between states, so you should always consult a workers’ compensation lawyer if a workers’ comp lien has been filed against your settlement.

 Liens Related to Medicaid and Medicare